ARTICLES

 Negative Effects of Rain on Plants

-Even though plants need water, research shows that they panic about getting wet and can communicate about this and other perceived dangers.
-So, they do actually react to changes in their environment.
-Rain can have both positive and negative effects on plants, depending on factors such as the amount of rainfall, duration, and other environmental conditions.
+Plants that activate their defense systems show increased immune responses to certain pathogens and enhanced resistance to disease.
+The biochemical changes associated with the panic response can be measured within minutes of water contact, indicating the rapid mobilization of protective mechanisms.
+Essentially, even though plants need water, they panic about getting wet and can communicate about this and other perceived dangers.
+Rain also has both positive and negative effects on plants, depending on factors like the amount of rainfall, duration, and other environmental conditions.

 YOU MAY ALSO LIKE